Warvan1/MotoTracker/readme.md

 * For User Accounts Im using the third party service Auth0 as its a secure method for managing user accounts.
 * To make the Charts on the Statistics page im using the gradle package "com.github.PhilJay:MPAndroidChart:v3.1.0"
 * For the Text recognition for the gas pump and odomiter photo parsing im using the gradle package "com.google.mlkit:text-recognition:16.0.0"
-* For the backend It uses an Express.JS Api I wrote In Javascript [GitHub](https://github.com/Warvan1/MotoTrackerAPI)
+* For the backend It uses an Express.JS Api I wrote In Typescript [GitHub](https://github.com/Warvan1/MotoTrackeaTypescriptAPI)